Fitpassu/react-native-stripe-payments/README.md

+# Important!

+We highly recommend using [official Stripe react native library](https://github.com/stripe/stripe-react-native).
+This library was created prior to the introduction of the official one and is currently not developed further.
+It's maintained to support current users but they're also encouraged to migrate to using the official library.

 ![React Native Stripe payments](https://raw.githubusercontent.com/Fitpassu/react-native-stripe-payments/master/react-native-stripe-payments.png)

 A well typed React Native library providing support for Stripe payments on both iOS and Android.